zoomed in mold spores

 This is what molds do in the human body, too.
 They start to decompose us.

-Meanwhile, as you can imagine, you feel awful.
+Meanwhile, you feel awful!

 Many of the nightmare symptoms I experienced over the years stemmed in some way from Mold Toxicity.